 To claim the tax benefits of depreciating the vehicle, it must be purchased new.
 Although cars, trucks and vans may fall into the luxury-vehicle category, they do not have the same depreciation limits.
-Trucks and vans qualify for a higher depreciation as of 2013.
+Trucks and vans qualify for a higher depreciation as of 2017.
 The amount you can depreciate is reduced by the amount of time your vehicle is used for personal use.
 You are only entitled to the full depreciation amount if you use the vehicle exclusively for business purposes.

-The American Taxpayer Relief Act of 2012 extends a 50 percent bonus depreciation provision that applies to all luxury vehicles acquired and placed in service before January 1, 2014.
 Using the Modified Accelerated Cost Recovery System, you can depreciate $11,160 for the first year the vehicle is in service.
 Without the first-year bonus, you can only depreciate $3,160 for the first tax year of use.
 For the second tax year, you are entitled to depreciate the car $5,100.
 The third year has a $3,050 depreciation cap.
 For the fourth year and each succeeding year after, you can depreciate $1,875 until the car is completely depreciated or no longer in use.

-Trucks and Vans
+Defining Trucks and Vans

 Trucks and vans that are considered luxury vehicles qualify for slightly higher depreciation limits.
-In 2013, the first-year depreciation cap with the bonus is $11,360.
-Without the bonus, you can depreciate $3,360 for the first year.
-For the second year of use, the limit is $5,400.
-The third-year depreciation limit is $3,250.
-The fourth and succeeding years are limited to $1,975.
+In 2017, the first-year depreciation cap with the bonus is $11,560.
+Without the bonus, you can depreciate $3,560 for the first year.
+For the second year of use, the limit is $5,700.
+The third-year depreciation limit is $3,450.
+The fourth and succeeding years are limited to $2,075.